CodeLouisville/CSharpClassProject/Week-7.md

 				}
 			}

 		3. Modify the PersonController, adding the following controller action.
 By specifying that we want to "Include" the person's food preferences, we are employing a practice called eager loading.
-We know that we will be accessing the person's food preferences, so we can tell Entity Framekwork to include these in the query that it generates.
-This way, we don't have to make multiple round-trips to the database.
+We know that we will be accessing the person's food preferences, so we can tell Entity Framework to include these in the query that it generates.
+This way, we do not have to make multiple round-trips to the database.

 			public ActionResult ManageFoodPreferences(int id)
 			{